Gardner and Marist host Niagara

 Lewiston, New York; Sunday, 12 p.m.
 EST

-BOTTOM LINE: Marist plays the Niagara Purple Eagles after Patrick Gardner scored 26 points in Marist's 76-58 win over the Canisius Golden Griffins.
+BOTTOM LINE: Marist visits the Niagara Purple Eagles after Patrick Gardner scored 26 points in Marist's 76-58 victory against the Canisius Golden Griffins.

 The Purple Eagles are 5-1 on their home court.
-Niagara is 1-0 in games decided by less than 4 points.
+Niagara ranks third in the MAAC with 31.9 points per game in the paint led by Noah Thomasson averaging 10.0.

-The Red Foxes are 2-4 against conference opponents.
-Marist has a 2-5 record in games decided by 10 points or more.
+The Red Foxes are 2-4 in MAAC play.
+Marist ranks eighth in the MAAC shooting 31.9% from 3-point range.

+The Purple Eagles and Red Foxes match up Sunday for the first time in conference play this season.

-TOP PERFORMERS: Noah Thomasson is averaging 18.3 points and 3.1 assists for the Purple Eagles.
-Aaron Gray is averaging 12.9 points and 5.2 rebounds while shooting 41.9% over the past 10 games for Niagara.
+TOP PERFORMERS: Thomasson is scoring 18.3 points per game and averaging 3.4 rebounds for the Purple Eagles.
+Aaron Gray is averaging 12.9 points and 5.2 rebounds over the last 10 games for Niagara.

-Noah Harris averages 2.3 made 3-pointers per game for the Red Foxes, scoring 9.5 points while shooting 30.6% from beyond the arc.
-Gardner is shooting 50.7% and averaging 17.9 points over the last 10 games for Marist.
+Isaiah Brickner is averaging 6.5 points for the Red Foxes.
+Gardner is averaging 17.9 points over the last 10 games for Marist.

 LAST 10 GAMES: Purple Eagles: 6-4, averaging 64.1 points, 26.9 rebounds, 9.3 assists, 5.7 steals and 3.0 blocks per game while shooting 43.5% from the field.
 Their opponents have averaged 64.4 points per game.